MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M07-Unit 3 Create an Azure private endpoint using Azure PowerShell.md

 - An Azure Web App with a PremiumV2-tier or higher app service plan deployed in your Azure subscription.

+1. Find and open parameters.json in M07 folder.
+Open it in Notepad and find the line "value": "GEN-UNIQUE".
+Replace the placeholder GEN-UNIQUE string with a unique value for your webapp name.
+Save this change.

-1. In the Azure portal, open the **PowerShell** session within the **Cloud Shell** pane.
+2. In the Azure portal, open the **PowerShell** session within the **Cloud Shell** pane.

-2. In the toolbar of the Cloud Shell pane, click the Upload/Download files icon, in the drop-down menu, click Upload and upload the following files template.json and parameters.json into the Cloud Shell home directory.
+3. In the toolbar of the Cloud Shell pane, click the Upload/Download files icon, in the drop-down menu, click Upload and upload the following files template.json and parameters.json into the Cloud Shell home directory.

-3. Deploy the following ARM templates to create the PremiumV2-tier Azure Web App needed for this exercise:
+4. Deploy the following ARM templates to create the PremiumV2-tier Azure Web App needed for this exercise:

    ```powershell
    $RGName = "CreatePrivateEndpointQS-rg"